David Zirnhelt

 David Zirnhelt (born 1947) is a Canadian politician, businessman and rancher from British Columbia.
-A member of the British Columbia New Democratic Party, he was a Member of the Legislative Assembly (MLA) for Cariboo and Cariboo South from 1989 to 2001.
+A member of the British Columbia New Democratic Party, he was a Member of the Legislative Assembly (MLA) for Cariboo and Cariboo South from 1989 to 2001, and served in the cabinets of premiers Mike Harcourt, Glen Clark, Dan Miller and Ujjal Dosanjh.

 Early life and career

 Zirnhelt was born in Williams Lake, British Columbia, located in the Cariboo region of the province's central interior.
+He studied political science and public administration at the University of British Columbia, obtaining a Bachelor of Arts in 1970 and a Master of Arts in 1976.
+After graduation, Zirnhelt worked as a civil servant in the federal government of Pierre Trudeau as a member of the cabinet secretariat, and later became the British Columbia head of Opportunities for Youth.

-He obtained undergraduate and graduate degrees from the University of British Columbia in political science and public administration, returning to the Williams Lake area, where he became a cattle rancher and a practitioner of horse logging.
+He later returned to the Williams Lake area, where he became a cattle rancher and a practitioner of horse logging.
 He was also active as a consultant in various federal, provincial and First Nations projects related to public policy and economic development.

-After graduating from university, Zirnhelt worked as a civil servant in the government of Pierre Trudeau as a member of the cabinet secretariat, and later became the British Columbia head of Opportunities for Youth.
+He and his wife Susan have three sons together.